WPManageNinja/wpsocialninja-docs/guide/global-settings/translate-option-wp-social-ninja.md

 ---
-title: "Translate Option | WP Social Ninja"
+title: "Translate Option"
 description: ""
 ---

-# Translate Option | WP Social Ninja
+# Translate Option

 Translating your product or service features into a foreign language can develop a positive and multilingual understanding for users, boosting consumer confidence in your brand and growing revenue.